 - the variation within and among those major taxonomic groups, including their natural history and functional morphology (BISC 303, 306, 316, 317, 326, 337, 318).

-The Cells, Molecules, & Physiology stream focuses student learning mainly on processes acting within organisms (especially at the level of organs, cells, molecules, and genes) and the diversity of those molecular and cellular systems.
+The Cells, Molecules, & Physiology concentration focuses student learning mainly on processes acting within organisms (especially at the level of organs, cells, molecules, and genes) and the diversity of those molecular and cellular systems.
 Required and optional courses emphasize (among other areas) molecular genetics, physiology, neurobiology, toxicology, and microbiology, especially in areas relevant to issues associated with biotechnology, disease, and pollution.
-The Ecology, Evolution, & Conservation stream focuses student learning mainly on processes acting above the level of individual organisms (especially mates and offspring, populations, communities, and ecosystems), and the diversity of those groups within and among species.
+The Ecology, Evolution, & Conservation concentration focuses student learning mainly on processes acting above the level of individual organisms (especially mates and offspring, populations, communities, and ecosystems), and the diversity of those groups within and among species.
 Required and optional courses emphasize behaviour, ecological interactions, evolutionary processes and history, population and ecological genetics, and biological processes relevant to conservation and climate change issues.
-The Open Stream allows students to seek broad training or form an individual specialization not covered by the other streams.
+The Open concentration allows students to seek broad training or form an individual specialization not covered by the other concentrations.

-Students in all streams are strongly encouraged to get involved in research through the three-unit (BISC 497W, 498, 499) and fifteen-unit (BISC 490, 491, 492) research courses.
+Students in all concentrations are strongly encouraged to get involved in research through the three-unit (BISC 497W, 498, 499) and fifteen-unit (BISC 490, 491, 492) research courses.
 Go to the Research Projects page for details.